 For a modern homeowner, aluminum windows are a great option.
-They’re durable and easy to maintain, and they have a slim profile, and are easy to maintain.
+They’re durable and easy to maintain, and they have a slim profile.
 Aluminum window frames are designed in the same shape as most vinyl or fiberglass windows.
-The aluminum is melted down and placed in a mold that gives it a bunch of hollow chambers within.
-Thermal breaks are strategically put into different sections of the frame to give it a higher level of insulation since aluminum is an effective heat conductor.
+The aluminum is melted down and placed in a mold that gives it hollow chambers within.
+Thermal breaks are strategically put into different sections of the frame for a higher level of insulation, since aluminum is an effective heat conductor.
 These molded sections are usually screwed or welded together.
 Here are some of the top reasons to choose aluminum replacement windows for your home: